hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_system.md

 Literal arrays uses `pointer! [integer!]` in a mixed content scenario.
 As the first value above is 64-bit, accessing the 2nd slot needs `/3`.  `as-c-string` is needed as `e` type is `pointer! [integer!]`.

 ## 7-Oct-2022

-[10:29:53](#Liq0eeMX6qiVGowgHxFZOBf3TAC0u4adno3X3TnU2AM) <ldci (Fran√ßois Jouen)>:
-* @isqwy Quoting the documentation:
-> Mixing the different allowed types in the same array is permitted (enumerations can also be used).
-In such case, the size of each array's slot is either 32-bit, or 64-bit if a float64! value is present.

-And for that specific example:
-> In the last example, pay attention to the different pointer indexes used, depending on the size (32-bit or 64-bit) of referenced value.

-Literal arrays uses `pointer! [integer!]` in a mixed content scenario.
-As the first value above is 64-bit, accessing the 2nd slot needs `/3`.  `as-c-string` is needed as `e` type is `pointer! [integer!]`.

-[10:30:44](#AUZvEbu41_5q6gLFq7Jvljp4UruljGuaymldKN418Xo) <ldci (Fran√ßois Jouen)>:
-* @isqwy Quoting the documentation:
-> Mixing the different allowed types in the same array is permitted (enumerations can also be used).
-In such case, the size of each array's slot is either 32-bit, or 64-bit if a float64! value is present.

-And for that specific example:
-> In the last example, pay attention to the different pointer indexes used, depending on the size (32-bit or 64-bit) of referenced value.

-Literal arrays uses `pointer! [integer!]` in a mixed content scenario.
-As the first value above is 64-bit, accessing the 2nd slot needs `/3`.  `as-c-string` is needed as `e` type is `pointer! [integer!]`.

-[10:33:16](#Jvv2N_nIvJAxhTCiGwG_zfM0WeeTd4V14oOsouNXmTw) <ldci (Fran√ßois Jouen)>:
-* @isqwy Quoting the documentation:
-> Mixing the different allowed types in the same array is permitted (enumerations can also be used).
-In such case, the size of each array's slot is either 32-bit, or 64-bit if a float64! value is present.

-And for that specific example:
-> In the last example, pay attention to the different pointer indexes used, depending on the size (32-bit or 64-bit) of referenced value.

-Literal arrays uses `pointer! [integer!]` in a mixed content scenario.
-As the first value above is 64-bit, accessing the 2nd slot needs `/3`.  `as-c-string` is needed as `e` type is `pointer! [integer!]`.

 ## 2-Nov-2022